RulesCommittee/BylawsRepository/README.md

     - (d) Club leaders shall have the right to appeal allocations given to their clubs during either Marathon period.

-    - (e) The Allocations Board shall have the right to turn down any appeal prior to an Appeals Marathon.
+    - (e) The Allocations Board shall have the right to turn down any appeal during an Appeals Marathon.

+    - (f) The Allocations Board’s Funding Scope shall include the criteria for the rejection of Marathon appeals.

-    - (f) The Allocations Board shall hold Emergency Marathon meetings between the Regular Marathon and Early Marathon of any given semester at the discretion of the Chair.
+    - (g) The Allocations Board shall hold Emergency Marathon meetings between the Regular Marathon and Early Marathon of any given semester at the discretion of the Chair.

   - **SECTION 4.** There shall be established a grievance process for Allocations Board allocation decisions.